Let them eat cake!

 I have good luck with cakes.
 I think it's my rule-following tendencies.
 It turns out that cakes love rules, too.
-Follow these essentials and you and cake will soon become friends.
+Follow these easy tips to bake better cakes and you and cake will soon become friends.

 1. Check that your leavening agents are fresh.